drthomasfbrown/drthomasfbrown.github.io/_posts/2015-10-06-Audacity-to-Anki.md

 This makes the Target language twice as large.
 The translation is smaller and italicized.
 This way I only read it if I really need it.
 It's like having an immersion card (no English), but with the cheat sheet if one is needed.

-I'm all in favor of immersion cards, but some of my early ones feature colloquialisms that I forgot after making the card.
+I'm all in favor of immersion cards, but some of my early ones feature colloquialisms whose meaning I forgot after making the card.
 Now I put translations on, but keep them inconspicuous.